Managing Shopping Addiction During The Holidays

-Additionally, like other addictions, CBD makes individuals feel out of control and uncomfortably dependent on a certain behavior in order to feel normal or happy.
+Additionally, like other addictions, CBD makes individuals feel out of control and uncomfortably dependent on certain behavior in order to feel normal or happy.
 CBD can become so intense and overwhelming that compulsive buyers have emotional blackouts after which they do not remember the purchases they have made.

 Tips for Healthy Holiday Shopping

 If you or a loved one shows signs of compulsive shopping addiction, here are some tips to make it through the holiday buying season:

 Avoid online shopping, period.
 Block sites if you need to.